flocked/Anima/Sources/Anima/Documentation/Anima.docc/Animating Properties.md

  - iOS: `UIView`, `UILabel`, `UIImageView` and many more.
  - Shared: `NSLayoutConstraint` and `CALayer`

-The properties can can be accessed via the object's ``AnimatablePropertyProvider/animator``.
+The animatable properties can can be accessed via the object's ``AnimatablePropertyProvider/animator``.
 Change their values inside an animation block using `Anima.animate(…)` to animate them.

 ### Spring Animation